Nallavadu: Fish Market

 Nallavadu Fish Market is the very famous fish market in Pondicherry, people in this village go for fishing everyday and we can get fresh sea foods in this market all time.

 Kailash Beach Resort

-Kailash Beach Resort located at 1 km from Nallavadu is one of the famous private beach resort in Puducherry.
+Kailash Beach Resort located at 1 km from Nallavadu is a private beach resort in Puducherry.

 Le Pondy Beach Resort

-Le Pondy Beach Resort located at 1.5 km from Nallavadu is one of the famous private beach resort in Puducherry.
+Le Pondy Beach Resort located at 1.5 km from Nallavadu is a private beach resort in Puducherry.

 Seagull/Paradise Beach

-Seagull/Paradise Beach located at 1.5 km from Nallavadu is one of the famous public beach resort in Puducherry.
+Seagull/Paradise Beach located at 1.5 km from Nallavadu is a public beach resort in Puducherry.

 Chunnambar Boat House

-Chunnambar Boat House is located at 2 km from Nallavadu is one of the famous public beach resort in Puducherry.
+Chunnambar Boat House is located at 2 km from Nallavadu is a public beach resort in Puducherry.